Accessibility Evaluation

 On the homepage, when the button 'Show more articles' is activated new content appears on the page.
 The keyboard focus is not placed on the new content, but stays on the 'Show more articles' button.
 Because of this, users who can't see the screen may miss the new content that appears on the page.
 This can also hinder sighted keyboard users, because they need to use the tab/shift combination to tab back and place the focus on the new content.
 Make sure that when new content appears on the page, the keyboard focus is placed on this content.

-On page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-…, input fields become visible when visitors click on the 'What do you think of this article?' field.
+On page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future, input fields become visible when visitors click on the 'What do you think of this article?' field.
 These additional input fields do not become visible when the keyboard focus is placed on them.
 This places focus on non-visible elements.
 Make sure the fields become visible as soon as the focus is on them so that keyboard users can fill them out properly.

 This problem also occurs on other pages.
-For example, on pages colour-of-money.co.uk/articles/2022/triodos-global-equities-impact-fund-investor-update-q3-2022 and colour-of-money.co.uk/articles/2022/the-need-for-a-paradigm-shift-in-urban-planning.
+For example, on pages https://colour-of-money.co.uk/articles/2022/triodos-global-equities-impact-fund-investor-update-q3-2022 and https://colour-of-money.co.uk/articles/2022/the-need-for-a-paradigm-shift-in-urban-planning.

 The purpose of each link can be determined from the link text alone or from the link text together with its programmatically determined link context, except where the purpose of the link would be ambiguous to users in general.